edufeed/edufeed/README.md

 ### Customizing Classes

 Users who are in the same class will be able to share activities with each other.
-The lsit of classes can be edited at [classes.yaml](https://github.com/edufeed/edufeed/blob/master/www/classes.yaml)
+The list of classes can be edited at [classes.yaml](https://github.com/edufeed/edufeed/blob/master/www/classes.yaml)

 ### Customizing Profile Pictures